kevinrfoster/ecob2000_lab4/README.md

 predicted values of first version with exp(x) mean of predicted values of second version.
 Discuss.

-Finally, always, always, ALWAYS **\!\!** remember this part,
+Finally, always, always, ALWAYS **!!** remember this part,

 ``` r
 detach()
 ```

-You might do that multiple times, if you were careless previously…
+You might do that multiple times, if you were careless previously.
+Or if you get sick of worrying about what you’ve attached, get into the (very good!) habit of using more verbose labels, for example dat_use$INCWAGE and passing data to the lm() function.

 Try some more linear regressions.
 Explain if there is a plausible causal link from X variables to Y and not the reverse.
 Explain what additional